vuejs/v2.vuejs.org/source/guide/components.md

 ## Dynamic Components

-You can dynamically switch between components by using Mustache tags inside the `v-component` direcitve, which can be used together with routers to achieve "page switching":
+You can dynamically switch between components to achieve "page swapping" by using the reserved `<component>` element:

 ``` js
 new Vue({